gelsogrove/shopME/finalproject-AG/PRD.md

     - However, features like detailed consent management, data portability exports, and full audit logs can be developed iteratively.
     - The _core_ principles (data minimization, security) _must_ be in place.

+- **Product Image Upload to S3/Cloud Storage:**

+  - Integration with cloud storage services for product image upload and management.
+  - **Rationale:** While product image management is important, the MVP can use simpler approaches like URL references to existing images.
+Full integration with S3 or similar cloud storage services will be implemented in future versions.

   - development environments and monitoring infrastructure can be phased.
   - Product offerts